Celebrating body diversity!

 Clitoral distance and girth

-When we were working with designers on Crescendo — our vibrator that allows you to personalise your pleasure — we wanted to make sure that we weren’t making the same mistake as some other vibes, and assuming that everyone had the same clitoral size, shape and placement.
+When we were working with designers on Crescendo — our vibrator that allows you to personalize your pleasure — we wanted to make sure that we weren’t making the same mistake as some other vibes, and assuming that everyone had the same clitoral size, shape and placement.

 We used research commissioned by Durex, from the website The Vagina Institute – a fascinating site that collates research and studies on the human body and sexual organs.
 Check out the diagram below: it shows the difference between average clitoral size and distance from the vaginal opening in the UK versus Thailand.

-The distance varies by over 13 mm — a fairly large difference if you’re trying to create a toy that delivers pinpoint accuracy.
+The distance varies by over 13 mm — a fairly large difference if you’re trying to create a vibrator that delivers pinpoint accuracy.
 The variation is apparent when you look at clitoral circumference, too — anywhere from 29.9mm to 50.9mm.